-Common names: Citronnier, Lemon , Citron, Citronnier, Limonier
+Common names: citronnier, lemon, citron, citronnier, limonier

-Figure 3.3 General morphology of Lemon fruits and leaves
+Figure 3.3 General morphology of lemon fruits and leaves

-Lemon origin is unknown, but it thought that it first grown in northwestern India.
+The origin of lemon (see also Figure 3.3) is unknown, but it is believed that it first grown in northwestern India.
 It has been introduced and widely spreaded in Arabs and Mediterranean region at the era of 1000 and 1150 A.D, then after the Crusades helped in spreading the lemon to the Mediterranean Europe.
 By 1493, seeds of lemon were transferred to Hispaniola by Christopher Columbus.
 Then, the Portuguese and Spanish voyagers took it to America (Morton, 1987).
 It is capable to grow from warm temperatures to tropical conditions, and its fruits are edible.

-World production of lemons (combined with limes for reporting) was 17.2 million tons.
+World production of lemons (combined with limes for reporting) was 17.2 million tonnes.
 The top producers - Mexico, India, China, Argentina, Brazil, and Turkey - collectively accounted for 65% of global production.
-In addition, the average production of lemons and lime is 15.8 Tons/ha (FAOSTAT, 2017).
+In addition, the average production of lemons and lime is 15.8 t/ha (FAOSTAT, 2017).